soapbox-pub/rebased/docs/installation/debian_based_en.md

 ```

 * Edit the service file and make sure that all paths fit your installation
-* Check that `EnvironmentFile` contains the correct path to the env file.
-Or generate the env file: `sudo -Hu pleroma mix pleroma.release_env gen`
 * Enable and start `pleroma.service`:

 ```shell